ObedRav/Low_level_programming/README.md

  <img src= "https://upload.wikimedia.org/wikipedia/commons/1/18/C_Programming_Language.svg">

-This repository contains programs written for the low-level programming and algorithm track at Holberton School.
+This repository contains programs written for the low-level programming and algorithm track.
 In these projects, I learned about data structures, algorithms, and other low-level programming concepts while working in the C language.
 The specific list of projects contained as follows: